-I’ve created many-a-latke, some good, most very bad.
+I say 'another' because prior to her fervor, I'd created many-a-latke, some good, most very bad.

 Just press the mixture into a muffin pan, set to bake, and walk away!

 How to serve:

 -A dollop of Greek yogurt or sour cream with a sprinkle of scallion

 -Unsweetened applesauce (make it in the Instant Pot!)

 -Ketchup (low sugar ketchup recipe here)

 I hope you enjoy this easier latke recipe if you try it!